HMS Majestic (1895): Operational history

-World War I
+First World War

-Upon the outbreak of World War I in August 1914, Majestic and the rest of the 7th Battle Squadron were assigned to the Channel Fleet.
+Upon the outbreak of the First World War in August 1914, Majestic and the rest of the 7th Battle Squadron were assigned to the Channel Fleet.
 Majestic underwent a refit in August and September 1914, then covered the passage of the British Expeditionary Force to France in September 1914.
 She was detached from the 7th Battle Squadron from 3 October 1914 to 14 October 1914 to escort the first Canadian troop convoy.
 At the end of October 1914, Majestic was transferred to the Nore to serve as guard ship there.
 On 3 November 1914, she transferred to the Humber to serve as guard ship there.
 In December 1914 she became a unit of the Dover Patrol, and combined with battleship Revenge to bombard German coastal artillery from off of Nieuwpoort, Belgium, on 15 December 1914.
 In January 1915, she was based at Portland.

 Dardanelles campaign

 In February 1915, Majestic was assigned to participate in the upcoming Dardanelles Campaign to open the Turkish Straits, and she departed early that month under the command of Captain H. F. G. Talbot to join the Mediterranean Fleet.
 Upon arriving at Malta, she was fitted with what was termed "mine-catching" gear so that she could serve as a "mine-bumper".
 She joined the Dardanelles force on 24 February 1915, and on 26 February 1915 departed Tenedos to bombard the Ottoman Turkish inner forts at the Dardanelles that morning.
 On 26 February 1915, Majestic and battleships Albion and Triumph became the first Allied heavy ships to enter the Turkish Straits during the campaign, firing on the inner forts from 0914 until 1740 hours.
 Majestic took a hit below the waterline, but was able to continue operations and patrolled the area again on 27 February 1915.
 She supported the early landings, shelling the forts from 1125 until 1645 hours on 1 March 1915 and again while patrolling on 3 March 1915.
 She arrived at Mudros on 8 March 1915.